jerome244/holbertonschool-hbnb/part4/README.md

 2. **List of Places**
    - The homepage displays a list of places available for booking.
    - Filters are available to view the places by price and location.
-   - The four Newest and Top-Rated places sections
+   - The four Newest and Top-Rated places sections.

 3. **Place Details**
    - Clicking on a place provides detailed information about that place including reviews and amenities.
+   - An interactiive map for geolocalising an address.
+   - A photo carousel for swiping the place photos.

 4. **Add Reviews**
    - Authenticated users can add reviews to places they have visited.

-5. **Notifications**
-   - Notifications can be marked as read and interact with booking statuses.

-6. **Admin: Add Amenities**
+5. **Admin: Manage Amenities and Grant Users to Admins**
-   - Admin users can manage amenities available for places.
+   - Admin users can manage amenities available for places and Users.

+6. **Visitors Views counting system**
+	- A visited place increments a counter reported in the place owners Dashboards.
+This counter isn't affected by the place owner visit.

+7. **A Messaging system**
+	- Send and receive messages beween users with a listing of chat threads.

-7. **Reset DB Command**
+8. **Reset DB Command**
    - Use `flask init-db` to reset the database and recreate the default admin.

 ---